On Board Review

 Despite the success of its SUV Navetta range, Absolute's flybridge yachts should not be overlooked.
 The recent launch of the 47ft model highlights the brand's expertise in this segment alongside its SUV counterparts.

-Absolute's approach is undeniably impressive, perhaps due to its commitment to innovation and its proven track record of success.
+The Absolute approach is undeniably impressive, perhaps due to its commitment to innovation and its proven track record of success.
 The brand consistently delivers boats of exceptional quality, balancing luxury with functionality.
 The new 47 Fly exemplifies these principles, standing out stylistically among its peers while offering a wealth of features and maintaining Absolute's renowned build quality.
 During our closer inspection in the South of France, these qualities were evident.

 Absolute 47 FLY Key Facts